-The Swanage School Local Offer for children with special educational needs and disability reflects this SEND policy.
+The Swanage School Local Offer and the Dorset Council Local Offer for children with special educational needs and disability reflect this SEND policy.
 The Swanage School maintains children's right to education and recognises the diverse educational needs within its communities.
 We acknowledge those needs may change and require a range of provision.